Families: Access Your Student's Records

 According to FERPA, a student's records do not belong to the person paying for the student's education - they belong to the student.
 Information is only shared with the student's consent, in a health or safety emergency or pursuant to another FERPA exception.
 Your child may grant you permission to access their records in many ways.
 Please see our Disclosure Policies for details.

-My student granted me access to Growl.
+My student granted me access to self-service.
 Can you email a copy of his or her transcript?

 We never release confidential information over the phone or by email.
 See our Request a Transcript page for ways to obtain one.

-My student granted me access to Growl, what do I have permission to see?
+My student granted me access to self-service, what do I have permission to see?

-Growl authorization does not necessarily extend to other campus offices nor automatically grant you permission to discuss your child's student record with the university.
+Authorization does not extend to other campus offices nor automatically grant you permission to discuss your child's student record with the university.

-Your student may also fill out a department-specific authorization forms if your Growl access isn't getting you the information you need.
+Your student may also fill out a department-specific authorization forms if your self-service access isn't getting you the information you need.

 Can't I just fill out one form and have access to everything?